 Our typical grantees are small or midsize organizations with demonstrated leadership in developing strategy, communicating vision, and effective project performance.
 We do not provide core funding.
 Currently, we only evaluate projects that fall within one of the following categories:

 - Ecosystem services - research and tools of relevance to large scale geographic areas including many countries and continents

 - Natural greenhouse gas sequestration and storage with large-scale impact potential

 Framework of Ecological Stability

 - Economic models of living within global limits and practical implementation of change to a stable global ecosystem

 - Communicating value-based living with sustainable use of water, energy, and food resources

 - New innovative initiatives to enhance international cooperation and knowledge-sharing

 - Next generation leadership

-In the initial review VKRF judges all projects based on a two page Letter of Inquiry forwarded to us.
-We have two open submission periods annually.
-Please see “Apply for Funding” for detailed information on deadlines and application format.
+In the initial review VKRF judges all projects based on a two-page Letter of Inquiry.
+We hold two open submission periods annually.
+Please see "Apply for Funding" for detailed information on deadlines and application format.